perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 </br></br></br>
 **entryComponents**

-Define components to tell Angular Compiler that we are going to use these components explicitly for creating component factories, dynamic loading at Run-time (imperatively).
+Define components to tell Angular Compiler that we are going to use these components explicitly for creating component factories, dynamic loading at Run-time (Imperatively).
 Please don't tree Shake these components out.

 For components that we use in the template `<angular-th-company-card></angular-th-company-card>`, Angular compiler understand how it be used because of referenceing.
 Angular compiler is then able to inline instantiation.
 (Statically, Declaratively)

-However [Dynamic Component Loader](https://angular.io/guide/dynamic-component-loader) (Load Component in Runtime) needs entryComponents.
+However [Dynamic Component Loader](https://angular.io/guide/dynamic-component-loader) (Load Component at Runtime) needs entryComponents.

 The clear example is [MatDialog](https://material.angular.io/components/dialog/overview#configuring-dialog-content-via-code-entrycomponents-code-) (Material Dialog).
 We have to explicitly define MatDialog component in order to open the dialog.